appsaeed/pwa-and-indexdb/README.md

-# Javascript IndexDB - browser features (similar localStorage)
+# Javascript IndexDB and PWA Web app

 Please flow these step to setup the pwa app